-I am interested in the informal institutions within diaspora communities and between these communities and the host country.
+I am interested in the languages used within migrant communities and how linguistic networks affect political attitudes.
 I study the Chinese in Eastern Europe.
 My surveys of the Chinese migrants are the largest to have ever been done in the region.
 I was previously a Fulbright US Scholar (Romania) and a CAORC Multi-Country Fellow (Bulgaria and Hungary).
 I teach about the Chinese diaspora in my East European Politics course.

 University of Texas at Austin